-A few days later, Vic sat on his mother's lap as the four adult signers attempted an experimental eliciting task in which two signers described short videos projected on a video screen and described them to the others matched them to a picture.
-Several times Vic apparently tried to intervene.
-As before, his primary communicative tool was pointing-or sometimes reaching.
-At Figure 9 (a) Frank cupped the baby's face and jokingly told him not to interfere with the work.
-(Frank signed WAIT to Vic, then pointed at the two signers watching the video, and signed SHUSH.)
-In response, Vic pointed at the two signers actively watching a video on the laptop (b), then turned his gaze explicitly to Frank as if to direct his uncle's attention to where he was pointing (c).
-He thus coordinated both an apparent referential gesture (accompanied by gaze) with an explicit subsequent gaze at his addressee.
-Even though it was far from clear what one-year-old Vic actually "meant" to "point at" or why-except perhaps to mimic his uncle's own admonition--his careful visual choreography of attention seemed already well developed.
+Figure 9.
+Vic at 12 mos. interacted with his uncle Frank. (a) Frank cupped the baby's face and jokingly told him not to interfere with the work.
+(Frank signed WAIT to Vic, then pointed at the two signers watching the video and signed SHUSH.)
+In response, (b) Vic pointed at the two signers actively watching a video on the laptop, then (c) turned his gaze explicitly to Frank as if to direct his uncle's attention to where he was pointing.